Teenage asylum seeker found guilty of attempted murder over Parsons Green bomb

-A “devious” teenager is facing years in jail for planting a bomb on the Tube which exploded in a massive fireball, injuring 51 passengers at Parsons Green.
+A “devious” teenager is facing years in jail for the Parsons Green Tube bombing which injured 51 passengers.

-Iraqi asylum seeker Ahmed Hassan, 18, plotted to cause carnage in central London while pretending to engage with the anti-terrorism Prevent scheme.
+Iraqi asylum seeker Ahmed Hassan, 18, plotted to cause carnage in central London under the nose of the anti-terrorism Prevent scheme.

-He made his device with 400g of volatile “Mother of Satan” explosives packed in a bucket with 2.2kg of screwdrivers, knives, nuts and bolts.
+He secretly made 400g of “Mother of Satan” explosives while his foster parents were away and packed the device with 2.2kg of screwdrivers, knives, nuts and bolts.

-The Old Bailey heard he wanted to cause “maximum” carnage to avenge the death of his father, who was blown up in Iraq more than 10 years before.
+The Old Bailey heard he wanted to avenge the death of his father in Iraq and was “disappointed” when the bomb only partly detonated in a huge fireball.

-Hassan denied it, saying he only wanted to make a fire to fulfil a “fugitive fantasy” to be chased by Interpol which was inspired by action films.
+But Hassan said he only wanted to create a fire to fulfil a “fugitive fantasy” of being chased around Europe by Interpol.

-But judge Mr Justice Haddon-Cave told him: “Ahmed Hassan, you have been found guilty by this jury at the Old Bailey of attempted murder on overwhelming evidence.

-“I am now going to discuss with counsel the arrangements and timings for sentencing you.”
+It can now be reported he told a psychologist he was inspired by Tom Cruise’s Mission Impossible action films.

+A jury deliberated for just over four hours to find Hassan guilty of attempted murder on what Mr Justice Haddon-Cave said was “overwhelming evidence”.

 The court had heard Hassan told Home Office officials he was trained by Islamic State “to kill” after he arrived in Britain in the back of a lorry in 2015.

+Security Minister Ben Wallace said there were “lessons to be learned”, but also commended police, the CPS and security services.

+He said: “This case is a bleak reminder of the devastating consequences of radicalisation.”

-He was taken in by foster parents Penny and Ron Jones MBE, and studied media and photography at Brooklands College in Weybridge.
+The court had heard Hassan was taken in by foster parents Penny and Ron Jones MBE, and excelled at Brooklands College in Weybridge where he studied media and photography.

 But the “shy and polite” young man harboured anger at Britain for bombing Iraq even as he pursued his ambition to be the new Sir David Attenborough.

-His college mentor referred him to anti-terror programme Prevent after he said it was his “duty to hate Britain” on receiving a WhatsApp message about an IS donation.
+His college mentor contacted Prevent after he said it was his “duty to hate Britain” and received a WhatsApp message about an IS donation.

-Katie Cable’s concerns were raised again just two months before the bombing when he texted her: “But your country continues to bomb my people.”
+Katie Cable became concerned again just two months before the bombing when he texted her: “But your country continues to bomb my people.”

 And in early September he told her: “It’s almost better to be back in Iraq.
 It’s better to die because you have heaven.”

+Mr and Mrs Jones, who did not give evidence, also contacted social services amid “significant concerns” for his mental health during that summer.

-While his elderly foster parents were on holiday in Blackpool, Hassan assembled the ingredients for homemade explosives in his bedroom in Sunbury, Surrey.
+The couple were on holiday in Blackpool when Hassan assembled the ingredients for homemade explosives in his bedroom in Sunbury, Surrey.

 He used his student of the year award of a £20 Amazon voucher to buy one of the key chemicals online.